kylead10/book-manager-app/README.md

 # React + Vite:

-This template provides a minimal setup to get React working in Vite (not
+This template provides a minimal setup to get React working in Vite (not don